decyphertek-io/decyphertek/docs/technotes/Github.md

 ls -l ~/.ssh/id_ed25519*
 # If permissions not set correctly run:
 sudo chmod 400 ~/.ssh/id_ed25519.pem
-# Verify with verbose output
+# Verify with verbose output on a repo configured to use ssh keys.
 ssh -Tv git@github.com
+# In some cases you may need to skip ahead and set the username and email, then test again.
 ```

 Setup